Extended Leadership Team

 In addition to his commitment in K through 12, he officiated as an examiner for qualifications in Latin (university students) at the District Council Cologne and a juror for the Federal Foreign Languages Competition in Latin and ancient Greek.

 Mrs. Britta Scholl started teaching in 1998.
-She worked as a teacher and Deputy Principal in Lower Saxony and Bremen, Germany, before continuing her work at the German School Washington D.C.
+She worked as a teacher and Deputy Principal in Lower Saxony and Bremen, Germany, before continuing her work at the German International School Washington D.C.
+During her time in Germany she successfully completed the official qualification program for members of a school's leadership team.
 Over the past years she was Head of the German Language Department and the Sports Department of the Elementary School, she coordinated the cooperation between the Elementary School and Grade 5 and organized the fundraiser “Sponsorenlauf”.
+From 2015/16 through 2018/19, she was the Deputy Principal of the Elementary School and as of the 2019/20 school year, Ms. Scholl is the Principal of the Elementary School.

 Mrs. Scholl received her Masters of Arts in Education from the Carl-von-Ossietzky University in Oldenburg and the teacher training college in Verden, Germany.